devsky83/ts-detox-example/README.md

 The main goal of this project is to demonstrate how to incorporate Detox into a pre-existing TS/RN/Jest project, but you can use it as a starter template as well.

-I plan on writing an article detailing how to integrate Detox into your TS/RN project, but for now, I would recommend looking at the commit history as I've detailed the steps taken in each commit's description

 ## FAQ

 ### Adding support for `baseUrl`/`paths`